MatteoRomiti/MR_bot/README.md

 ### Current features:

-- get a randomly selected music everyday at 11AM (GMT+2)
+- get a randomly selected music everyday at 8:00 and 19:00 (GMT+2)
 - ask for music specifying length and mood you prefer at the moment
+- ask for music specifying length only
+- ask for music specifying mood only
+- ask for help

 -----------------